AmirmahdiShahbazi/Auth/README.md

 # Amirsh/Auth
-## a simple package for authentication
+## a simple package for authentication in laravel